Traditional Australian Food

 There’s a fair bit of confusion over the world’s black yeast-based spreads.
 Vegemite is unmissably Australian but Marmite exists in the UK and New Zealand.

-New Zealand Marmite is not the same as British Marmite, they’re totally different.
+New Zealand Marmite is not the same as British Marmite, they’re different.
 The Kiwi Marmite is sweeter.

-As an Aussie, I should make out that I love true blue Aussie Vegemite, but actually I’m pretty indifferent to both Marmite and Vegemite.
+As an Aussie, I should make out that I love true blue Aussie Vegemite, but actually, I’m pretty indifferent to both Marmite and Vegemite.
 You make your own mind up!

 Any way you look at it, if you don’t try Vegemite in Australia, it’s a wasted opportunity.